nonomu/Reflix-app/README.md

 # Reflix

 Reflix is a movie detail/rent platform built with React.
-It includes movie inforamtion and adding to favorites.
-Full responsive design.
+It includes movie information and adding to favorites.// Full responsive design.
 ## Table Of Contents
 - [Reflix](#reflix)